openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 1. Initial email sent to new-projects@lists.openjsf.org with filled out [Project Application Template](./NEW_PROJECT_APPLICATION.md).
 1. An acknowledgement is sent to the applicant by Foundation staff within 48 hours (striving to reply within 24 hours when possible).
 1. Silent period.
 Internal only discussion.
+The content of these discussion along with the content of the application itself are kept confidential.
 1. Initial acceptance as an [Incubating][] Project.
 Before public announcement there will be:
    * Private email to the CPC members which asks for +1 or objections to the application becoming public.
 This email will include:
      * The name of the application manager for the application